VisActor/VChart/docs/assets/option/en/common/layout-item.md

 - `'region'`: The drawing area of the chart, generally only the region module is of this type.
 - `'region-relative'`: Modules related to the region position, such as axes, datazoom, etc. Multiple modules in the same direction will not overlap.
-- `'region-relative-overlap'`: Modules related to region position use overlapping layout.
+- `'region-relative-overlap'`: Supported since `1.8.8` version, Modules related to region position use overlapping layout.
 Multiple coordinate axes can be overlapped together through this configuration.
 - `'normal'`: Ordinary placeholders, such as legends, titles, etc.
 - `'normal-inline'`: Inline placeholder element, used for multiple legends to display scenes side by side, etc.
 - `'absolute'`: Absolute layout elements, such as tooltips, marklines, etc.